 Here’s an example of the worksheet question:

-The above question requires students to find combinations of numbers that fulfills 2 conditions: (a) adds up to 6 and (b) one number greater than another number by 2.
+The above question requires students to find combinations of numbers that fulfill 2 conditions: (a) adds up to 6 and (b) one number greater than another number by 2.

 Students use various colour pencils to complete their worksheets, as different colours help them visualise and categorise items more easily compared to just using a grey 2B pencil.
 All these materials are provided by KUNO Method.